 Create a stylish new look for a bedroom, bathroom or dining room with wall decor

-The addition of a full-wall mural or a simple decorative mirror can completely alter the appearance of a room for far less money and with much less hassle than changing the carpeting, repainting the walls and ceiling, or making other drastic changes.
+The addition of a full-wall mural, beautiful blinds and shades, or a simple decorative mirror can completely alter the appearance of a room for far less money and with much less hassle than changing the carpeting, repainting the walls and ceiling, or making other drastic changes.

 This guide will walk you through the different types of murals, appliqués, borders and mirrors that can turn a boring, drab room into your favorite place to relax.